 Which Years Are Qualifying Years

-In general, the tax year will count as qualifying year in one of the following cases:
+In general, the tax year will count as a qualifying year in one of the following cases:

 Voluntary National Insurance Contributions

-If you don’t fit in any of the above listed cases, you can pay voluntary NICs (subject to eligibility criteria) to avoid having a gap and to make sure you have sufficient number of qualifying years when you retire.
+If you don’t fit in any of the above-listed cases, you can pay voluntary NICs (subject to eligibility criteria) to avoid having a gap and to make sure you have a sufficient number of qualifying years when you retire.
 Common situations when people choose to do so are when self-employed with low income or when living abroad.